jasongoff/cloudresumechallenge/api.md

 This integration used a POST method.

 After some testing and lots of CloudWatch log examination, I concluded that the API Gateway was passing the request body of the POST to the lambda function as a string, so had to add some JSON library calls to unpack it.

+I also made a number of other changes to [src\api\hitcounter.py](src\api\hitcounter.py) to return better formatted JSON results.

+## Step 7 - calling the API from the Static Site

 ## Step 13 - Source Control